PubInv/Mathathon-2018-Simplex-Chains/README.md

 large set of **open problems** tagged with particular numbers.
 You can find these in our [pdf](https://github.com/PubInv/Mathathon-2018-Simplex-Chains/blob/master/SimplexChains.pdf).
 Precisely defining interesting problems is a major part of this effort; if you can suggest a problem, please send it to us in an issue.

+## Code of Conduct

+We have published a [code of conduct](https://github.com/PubInv/Mathathon-2018-Simplex-Chains/blob/master/anti-harrassment-policy.txt).

 ## License